Little River boulder water in Great Smoky Mountains Tennessee

 USGS 03497300 is the core flow check for this report.

-Higher tributary context
+Higher smaller stream context

 Brook trout and smaller water require extra care and rule checks.